The Golden Child: Plot

 In a remote temple in Tibet, a young boy – the Golden Child – demonstrates his mystical powers to the monks of the temple by reviving a dead eastern rosella, which becomes a constant companion and familiar.
 A mysterious man, Sardo Numspa, has his men break into the temple, slaughter the monks, and abduct the boy.

-A young woman, Kee Nang, watches a Los Angeles TV show in which private detective Chandler Jarrell talks about a missing girl named Cheryll Mosley.
+A young woman, Kee Nang, watches a Los Angeles TV show in which independent social worker and private detective Chandler Jarrell talks about a missing girl named Cheryll Mosley.
 Kee informs him of the kidnapping of the Golden Child and that he is the "chosen one" who will save the Child.
 Chandler does not take this seriously, even after a bird begins following him and he sees an astral projection of the Child.
 The next day, Cheryll is found dead near an abandoned house smeared with Tibetan graffiti and a pot full of blood-soaked oatmeal.
 Kee reveals to Chandler that this house was a holding place for the Child and introduces him to Doctor Hong, a mystic expert, and Kala (a creature half dragon, half woman).

 Chandler and Kee track down a motorcycle gang, the Yellow Dragons, which Cheryll had joined, and Chinese restaurant owner Tommy Tong, a henchman of Numspa, to whom Cheryll had been "sold" for her blood, a way to make the Child vulnerable to earthly harm.
 However, Tong is killed by Numspa as a potential traitor.
 Still not taking the case too seriously, Chandler is drawn by Numspa into a controlled dream.
 Numspa presents his demands: the Ajanti Dagger (a mystic weapon capable of killing the Child) in exchange for the boy.
 Chandler agrees to help, and he and Kee spend the night together.